44tl/44tl/README.md

 ## Tooling

-I run Linux, Windows, and a pile of VMs depending on what I'm doing that day.
+My main OS is Linux, running a custom Arch Linux setup with the CachyOS kernel.
+I also use a pile of VMs depending on what I'm doing that day.

 I write code in Zed or Vim, both fast and keyboard driven, and I write everything else as essays about technology, consciousness, and whatever unexplained thing I'm currently stuck on.